Thursday, April 21, 2022

 When Uriah turns sixteen, a captain of the sea people arrives at their farm, ordering them to give all their harvest to their chief in Haballa.
 But Uriah's father refuses and he is beaten by the captain and his soldier.
 Before he dies, Uriah's father makes him promise to travel south to the land of Canaan, to a town called Harosheth.
 There Uriah is to find a man named Sisera.

 After completing the required thirteen days of mourning, Uriah leaves for Haballa.
-He has no money and little food but he manages to get himself accepted into a caravan by helping save the life of one of the young children.
-Uriah's journey turns into an odyssey that leads him to Tyre first and then to the Hebrews.
+He has no money and little food, but he manages to get himself accepted into a caravan by helping save the life of one of the young children.
+Uriah's journey turns into an odyssey that leads him first to Tyre, and then to the Hebrews.
 His arrival in Harosheth leads him to the Battle of Esdraleon where he begins to question his beliefs.

 Discussion

 Sisera, was commander of the Canaanite army of King Jabin who had been persecuting the Israelite tribes living in the mountains.
 The Hebrew prophetess Deborah sent Barak to lead the Israelites to attack the Canaanites.
-He was reluctant to do so unless Deborah accompanied him which she agrees to.
+He was reluctant to do so unless Deborah accompanied him, which she agrees to do.
 However, she prophesized that he will not obtain glory from the battle.
 Instead, Sisera will be defeated by a woman.

 The battle of Esdraelon forms the climax of the novel and marks a significant change in Uriah's life.
 Uriah's journey to find Sisera begins with a stop in Tyre where he learns about the human sacrifice of first born boys to the god, Moloch, the lord of wrath.
 Children are sacrificed to Moloch "...in case a time of trouble should come upon the city.
 A fire is kindled in the lap of the god and the child is laid in his arms to die."
 This custom horrifies Uriah, even though as a Hittite he worships in all gods.